andy-guttridge/tribehub_drf/README.md

 - Approach to creating a string representation of a many to many field in the Django admin panel from https://stackoverflow.com/questions/18108521/many-to-many-in-list-display-django
 - Technique to create a custom filter for date ranges using django-filters adapted from this [StackOverflow article](https://stackoverflow.com/questions/37183943/django-how-to-filter-by-date-with-django-rest-framework)
 - How to access URL arguments as kwargs in generic APIViews from this [StackOverflow article](https://stackoverflow.com/questions/51042871/how-to-access-url-kwargs-in-generic-api-views-listcreateapiview-to-be-more-spec)
+- How to filter on many-to-many fields is from this [StackOverflow article](https://stackoverflow.com/questions/4507893/django-filter-many-to-many-with-contains)

 The following documentation was extensively referenced throughout development: